f3d-app/f3d/doc/user/14-LIMITATIONS_AND_TROUBLESHOOTING.md

 - If only a few format have working thumbnails, then it is an issue with the mime types database.
 - If no formats have working thumbnails, then it is can be an issue with sandboxing or with the `f3d-plugin-xxx.thumbnailer` files.
 - If only big file do not have thumbnails, this is intended, you can modify this behavior in the `thumbnail.d/05_all.json` configuration directory using the `max-size` option.

-> `--rendering-backend` CLI option is not working as expected

-Dynamically switching rendering backend require VTK 9.4.0, you may need to update VTK or to use our binary release.

 > I'm unable to link C++ examples against my local F3D install directory, it complains about missing VTK symbols